varnerlab/CHEME-1800-Computing-Book/unit-2-data/vectors-matricies-nla.md

 # Vectors and Matrices

 ## Introduction
-In this lecture, we'll introduce Vectors, Matricies and some operations defined on these objects.
+This lecture will introduce Vectors, Matrices, and some operations defined on these objects.
 Vectors and matrices are an essential part of [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra), a branch of mathematics that deals with linear systems of equations and transformations.
 Vectors and matrices are widely used in computer science, engineering, and other fields where mathematical modeling is important.

+* __Vectors__: Vectors often represent quantities with both magnitude and direction, such as displacement, velocity, and acceleration.
+They can also describe points in space or as coefficients in linear equations.
+* __Matrix__: A matrix is a two-dimensional array of numbers.
+Matrices are typically represented as a grid of numbers, with each matrix element represented by a different cell in the grid.
+Matrices are often used to represent linear transformations, such as rotations and scaling operations, as well as to represent systems of linear equations.
+They can also represent and describe data sets, with each row representing a different data point and each column representing a distinct feature.

 ---